mimic05/alien_invasion_game/README.md

 ## Controls:

-   Arrow Keys: Move the spaceship.
+  -Arrow Keys: Move the spaceship.
-   Spacebar: Shoot.
+  -Spacebar: Shoot.

 ## Contributing
    Feel free to contribute to the project by submitting issues or pull requests.
 Make sure to follow the